php-pds/skeleton/README.md

 A package SHOULD include a root-level file indicating the licensing and copyright terms of the package contents.

-## Validator

-Quickly validate your project's compliance by following these steps:

-- Install package in your project: `composer require pds/skeleton @dev`
-- Run the validator: `vendor/bin/pdsskeleton validate`

-## Generator

-Generate a compliant package skeleton by following these steps:

-- Install package in your project: `composer require pds/skeleton @dev`
-- Run the generator: `vendor/bin/pdsskeleton generate`

 ## Root-Level Directories